mia-platform/documentation/docs/fast_data/connectors/debezium_connect_cdc.md

 ## Integration with Oracle Database
 Due to licensing reasons, if you want to use Debezium Connect for an Oracle database, you need to build your own image and manually include the Oracle JDBC.
-Use the following Dockerfile (ensure the JDBC group, version, and MD5 are correct):
+Here's a sample of a Dockerfile that can be used as a starting point (ensure the JDBC group, version, and MD5 are correct):
 ```Dockerfile
 FROM quay.io/debezium/connect:2.5